Parzi02/Personal-AI-Assistant--Jarvis/README.md

     * Open a terminal, navigate to the `backend` directory, and activate your virtual environment.
     ```sh
     cd backend
-    source venv/bin/activate
+    .\venv\Scripts\activate

     # Start the FastAPI server
-    uvicorn main:app --reload
+     uvicorn server:app --reload --port 5000
     ```
-    The API will be running at `http://localhost:8000`.
+    The API will be running at `http://localhost:5000`.

 2.  **Run the Frontend (UI):**
     * Open a *second* terminal and navigate to the `frontend` directory.